-For options 2, 4 and 5 a duct will be installed to the position where the CLV will be anchored.
+For option 2, a duct will be installed to the position where the CLV will be anchored.
 The end of the duct will be recovered onto the chute of the CLV and the cable will be pulled through the duct with the onshore winch.
 To reduce the required pull forces the cable can be lubricated with vaseline (environmental friendly) before it enters the duct end on the CLV if required.